 This is a best prospect industry sector for this country.
 Includes a market overview and trade data.

 The Brazilian transportation sector can be segmented into cargo rail, passenger rail, logistics infrastructure, roads, ports, public transportation, urban mobility and smart transportation systems.
 According to the World Bank’s most recent Logistics Performance Index for 2018-2019, Brazil ranks 56th out of 160 countries in the quality of its infrastructure.
-Trucks are the primary method of cargo transport, which makes logistics more expensive and contributes to the “Custo Brasil” concept that higher operational expenses are the cost of doing business in Brazil.
+Trucks are the primary method of cargo transport, which makes logistics more expensive and contributes to the “Custo Brasil” concept that high operational expenses part of the cost of doing business in Brazil.
 Logistics costs account for around 12% of Brazil’s GDP (4% more than in the U.S.), reflecting an inefficiency that results from poor transportation infrastructure.
 That represents $845 million in extra logistics costs for Brazilian companies, when compared to companies operating within the United States.
 According to the World Bank, logistics bottlenecks in Brazil add up 7% to the costs of exports.

-The Government of Brazil has been working to increase private investments in railways, especially for cargo, and has a in the pipeline over the next few years.
-The “BR do Mar” (“Ocean Highway”) project, which was presented to Congress in the first semester of 2020, will bring an incentive package for cabotage aimed at opening the market to increase supply, foster competition, lower costs and create new routes.
-Another major project still under study and financial modeling by the Ministry of infrastructure (MINFRA) with the support of the Brazilian Development Bank (BNDES) is the the largest in Latin America.
-Public auction is scheduled for the first semester of 2022, with the expectation that the entry of private sector players into port management will generate a greater flow of investments, bring more dynamism to port activity, as well as modernize and improve service.
+The Government of Brazil has been working to increase private investments in railways, especially for cargo, and has a portfolio of concessions in the pipeline over the next few years.
+The “BR do Mar” (or “Ocean Highway”) project, which was presented to Congress in 2020, will bring an incentive package for cabotage aimed at opening the market to increase supply, foster competition, lower costs and create new routes.
+Another major project still under review is the privatization of the Santos Port Authority (SPA), which is the largest and busiest port in Latin America.
+SPA public auction is scheduled for Q3 of 2022, with the expectation that the entry of private sector port management players will generate a greater flow of investments, improve port activity and dynamism, and help modernize and improve service.
 Another port privatization in the works is CODESA, located in Espírito Santo.
 While it is a much smaller operation at an expected US$ 150 million investment for a 35-year lease term, the CODESA public auction in Q4 of CY21 will serve as a trial for SPA in 2022.

 Water and Wastewater Subsector